pelinquin/kissact/README.md

 - an **app** for smartphone (iOs and Android) with BLE contacts,
 - a web **server**  (backend under the responsibility of epidemiologists).

+Note that the app can work on the move without a SIM card.
+You need a wired or Wifi connection to synchronize with the server in the evening, for example.

 The KISSACT app incorporates a contagion model as a result of past contacts of equipped persons.
 Epidemiologists are responsible for the daily parameterization of this model, which may differ from region to region.
 The app provides a list of individualized, daily instructions to be observed by the smartphone owner via the relay of the server, without revealing the identity of the persons.